CloudDevOpsVisions/EasyApp/README.md

 ![DevOps Visions](https://raw.githubusercontent.com/DevOpsVisions/Docs/master/assets/MICS/community-network.gif)

-**DevOps** Visions aims to build more community champions that can help others and more people.
+**DevOps Visions** aims to build more community champions that can help others and more people.
-You need to think of the community is just as a platform, where you just contribute to that platform and by doing so, you get recognize by people that they can trust in you, in what you are doing and in your skills and commitment.
+You need to think of the community is just as a platform, where you just contribute to this platform and by doing so, you get recognize by people that they can trust in you, in what you are doing and in your skills and commitment.

-Another point, the community has more opportunities for professional network like:
+Another point, community has more opportunities for professional networks like:
 - 1St source for hiring skilled people
 - CoP
 - CoE